riazahmedtgithub/riazahmedtgithub/README.md

 		- Calculating Eigen values and Eigen vectors.

 	- [Sentiment analyzer using NLTK library - Data prep](https://github.com/riazahmedtgithub/Models/blob/main/Sentiment%20Analyzer%20using%20NLTK.ipynb) and [Sentiment analyzer using NLTK library - model](https://github.com/riazahmedtgithub/Models/blob/main/SentimentAnalysis%20Model.ipynb): Predicting the sentiment of the movie reviews using NLTK libraries,
+ 		- Data has been sourced from Bellevue University.
 		- TextBlob and Vader methods.
 		- Tokenized the words using word_tokenize.
 		- Removed the punctuation using transalation.